Veto power in the United States

-In the United States, the president can use the veto power to prevent a bill passed by the Congress from becoming law.
+In the United States, Article I, Section 7 of the Constitution provides that the president can veto bills passed by the Congress before they become law, while also sending the bill back to its chamber of origin.
 Congress can override the veto by a two-thirds vote of both chambers.
+(Note: The House and Senate.)

 All state and territorial governors have a similar veto power, as do some mayors and county executives.
 In many states and territories the governor has additional veto powers, including line-item, amendatory and reduction vetoes.
 Veto powers also exist in some, but not all, tribal governments.

 In federal government

 A bill that is passed by both houses of Congress is presented to the president.
 Presidents approve of legislation by signing it into law.
 If the president does not approve of the bill and chooses not to sign, they may return it unsigned, within ten days, excluding Sundays, to the house of the United States Congress in which it originated, while Congress is in session.
 The president is constitutionally required to state any objections to the bill in writing, and Congress is required to consider them, and to reconsider the legislation.
 Returning the unsigned bill to Congress constitutes a veto.

 If Congress overrides the veto by a two-thirds vote in each house, it becomes law without the president's signature.
 Otherwise, the bill fails to become law.
 Historically, the Congress has overridden about 7% of presidential vetoes.
 The votes are made at the qualified majority of the members voting, not of the whole number of the houses' members.

 A bill becomes law without the president's signature if it is not signed within the ten days allotted, if Congress is still in session.
 But if Congress adjourns before the ten days have passed during which the president might have signed the bill, then the bill fails to become law.
 This procedure is called a pocket veto.